The 2018-2019 PARAdime campaign has now ended. Thank you to everyone who participated!

 The PARAdime Campaign is an annual resident physician-driven initiative that provides support to some of Alberta’s most vulnerable citizens.
-PARAdime is now in its ninth year.
+PARAdime is now in its tenth year.

 Collection bins are set up in hospitals across Alberta, allowing resident physicians to drop off donations of gently used clothing and other items most needed by partner agencies.
 At the end of the campaign, resident physicians deliver the donations to local shelters and agencies working with Alberta’s most vulnerable.

 PARAdime is an opportunity to increase resident physician awareness of the challenges faced by some of their neighbours.
 It is also an opportunity to engage those who work with resident physicians as part of the interdisciplinary teams providing patient care – in providing basic necessities that will improve the health of some of those at risk.